Skip to main content

 4. The Timing and Frequency

 Single-touch direct mail rarely moves the needle.
-Great Reach uses a three-touch sequencing approach, spaced 2–3 weeks apart, as the standard structure for acquisition campaigns.
+A three-touch sequence, spaced 2 to 3 weeks apart, is the standard structure we recommend for acquisition campaigns.
 This sequencing follows the Buyer-Trigger Model™, which times each touch to where a prospect is likely to be in their decision process rather than sending at arbitrary intervals.
 For house-list campaigns targeting active customers, a monthly or bimonthly cadence keeps you top of mind without wearing out your welcome.

 Avoid mailing between December 18 and January 5.
-Mail volume spikes and your piece competes with holiday noise.
-The first two weeks of February and the first two weeks of September are historically our strongest delivery windows for B2B print-shop campaigns.
+USPS mail volume peaks in the holiday window and your piece competes with seasonal noise.
+The first two weeks of February and September tend to be strong delivery windows for B2B printer campaigns.

 5. The Follow-Up